 Seriously though — if any part of this felt like being seen, that's not a coincidence.
 That's the work calling.

 You don't need to have it figured out before you reach out.
 You don't need the perfect words or a clear plan or to feel ready.
 Nobody feels ready.
-Ready is a myth we made up to stay comfortable.

 Come as you are.
 We'll figure out the rest together.